Winnie's Procedure on

 Send a Message to Winnie

-We'll deliver your message to Winnie at her hospital bed.
+We'll deliver your message to Winnie as soon as we see her.